Jeremiah 6 – Full of the Fury of the Lord

 i.
 Stubborn rebels: “Hebrew, Revolters of revolters.”
 (Trapp) “Using a superlative, Jeremiah evaluates them as the rebellious of the rebellious.”
 (Feinberg)

 c.
 The bellows blow fiercely, the lead is consumed: The fire was as hot as the bellows could make it and the refining agent (lead) was consumed – yet the supposedly precious metal was not refined.

 d.
 The smelter refines in vain, for the wicked are not drawn off: Despite the best efforts of the smelter – God’s prophets such as Jeremiah – the wicked among God’s people did not repent and thereby be drawn off in the sense of making a purer people of God.

 i.
 “Jeremiah felt that his task was similar to that of a silver-refiner (cf. Malachi 3:3), but it is now clear that his prophetic ‘fire’ has been unable to remove the impurities from the natural ‘silver’.”
 (Harrison)

 ii.
 “Using the picture of a refiner of precious metals, He shows that the normal processes had been completely inefficacious, the dross still remained, contaminating the whole mass of metal.
 It was, therefore fit only for the scrap-heap.”
 (Cundall)

 e.
-People will call them rejected silver, because the LORD has rejected them: At the end of it all, everyone knew that Judah was disapproved by God and in the sense of sparing them from judgment, they the LORD has rejected them.
+People will call them rejected silver, because the Lord has rejected them: At the end of it all, everyone knew that Judah was disapproved by God and in the sense of sparing them from judgment, the Lord has rejected them.

 i.
 “This picture of the prophet’s words as a refiner’s fire makes its point not only by its vivid detail but by its tragic outcome.
 For it emerges that the people of Judah are not, so to speak, precious metal marred by some impurities, but base metal from which nothing of worth can be extracted.”
 (Kidner)